ustitc/ustitc.github.io/content/blog/2024-in-review.md

 - [Brotato](https://store.steampowered.com/app/1942280/Brotato/)
 - [Halls of Torment](https://store.steampowered.com/app/2218750/Halls_of_Torment/)

-They may look like ordinary time-killer, but after spending ~~way too much time~~ >100 hours on them, I started seeing them as "puzzles with action like mechanics".
+They may look like ordinary time-killers, but after spending ~~way too much time~~ over 100 hours on them, I started seeing them as "puzzles with action-like mechanics".

 ## Board game

 [Terraforming Mars](https://boardgamegeek.com/boardgame/167791/terraforming-mars).
-After a year of being nomads and playing board games on iPad, we finally settled and bough a physical copy.
-And, and oh boy, what a pleasure it is to feel the cards.
+After a year of being nomads and playing board games on an iPad, we finally settled and bought a physical copy.
+Oh boy, what a pleasure it is to hold the cards.

 ## Books

 **The Weirdness of the World**

-I got tired, frustrated and stupid after Kant's Critique of Pure Reason and I switched to modern philosophy authors.
-I started this book several times, postponed it during the year, but eventually finished and liked it.
+I became tired and frustrated from feeling stupid after reading Kant's Critique of Pure Reason, so I switched to modern philosophy authors.
+I started this book several times, postponed it throughout the year, but eventually finished and enjoyed it.
 Philosophy is fun and makes you feel weird about the world.

 **The Language Instinct: How the Mind Creates Language**

 Linguistics was a second major subject after philosophy that excited me.
-But giving this book and several others a try, I understood that this is not the topic I want to spend my time on.
-Thankfully it lead me to the idea that my interest lies in the context of programming languages and using them as a tool to describe systems.
+However, after giving this book and several others a try, I realised that this is not a topic I want to focus on.
+Thankfully, it led me to realise that my interest lies specifically in programming languages and using them as a tool to describe systems.

 **How to Take Smart Notes**

-I wish I have read it several years ago, when I started my journey with Obsidian.
+I wish I had read it several years ago, when I started my journey with Obsidian.
 The book is not only about how to make notes, but how to think and work.

 **In the Dust of This Planet.
 Horror of Philosophy**

-Being a fun of cosmic horror, I figured out that there is a whole philosophy around it.
-Started this book as an introduction to the topic.
+As a fan of cosmic horror, I discovered that there is an entire philosophy surrounding it.
+I began this book as an introduction to the topic.